Resources

 Betty Winsett, a former professional photographer, offers a collection of informative travel photography ideas at Betty's Travel Kiosk.
 And although the site is apparently no longer being maintained, there's a good collection of travel links, and even her own packing list suggestions.

-John Gregory has written a complete (25 chapters, 120 illustrations) book on How to See the World on USD$25 a Day or Less and published it on the Internet.
+Back in 2000, John Gregory wrote a complete (25 chapters, 120 illustrations) book on How to See the World on USD$25 a Day or Less and published it on the Internet.
 An impressive feat; be sure to take a look.

 For forty-six years, International Travel News published a monthly magazine (typically running to some 160–200 pages, which made it a challenge to actually read it cover to cover before the next issue arrived), written by actual international travellers.
 And at only USD$15 a year for the on-line edition (including access to back issues), it was a true—many would say indispensible—bargain.
 Alas, the CoViD pandemic did them in, though their back issues continue to live (for free!) online.
 Time will not be kind to the information, but there is still plenty of gold to be mined there.